Class (programming): Final

 A final class cannot be subclassed.
 It is basically the opposite of an abstract class, which must be subclassed to be used and cannot be instantiated directly.
 A final class is implicitly a concrete class, can be instantiated directly.

 A class is declared as final via the keyword final in Java, C++ or PHP, or sealed in C#.
 However, this concept should not be confused with classes in Java qualified with the keyword sealed, that only allow inheritance from selected subclasses.
+In languages like Kotlin, all classes are final by default, while to allow a class to be inherited from, it must instead be marked open.

 For example, Java's class is marked as final.

 Final classes may allow a compiler to perform optimizations that are not available for classes that can be subclassed.

 Sealed

 A "sealed class" is a class that restricts inheritance to a selected list of classes.
 It should not be confused with the sealed keyword in C#, which denotes a final class.
-The list of permitted classes the sealed class may inherit is specified using a "permits" clause.
+The list of permitted classes the sealed class may inherit is specified using a permits clause.